gilrayco/ImmaculateConceptionParish/README.md

 > **December 08, 1964**
 >
 >  Immaculate Conception Parish of the Roman Catholic Archdiocese of Caceres was established.
-It is located at Brgy.
-Concepcion Pequena, Naga City, Province of Camarines Sur.
 The Parish Fiesta is celebrated every 8th day of December.
 >

 > **September 10, 1998**